bradhowes/swift-math-parser/README.md

 `MathParser` instance (it defaults to `false`).
 Note that when enabled, an expression such as `2^3 2^4` would be considered a valid expression, resolving to `2^3 * 2^4 = 128`, and `4sin(t(pi))` would become `4 * sin(t * pi)`.

+You can see the entire Wolfram example in the [TestWolfram](Tests/MathParserTests/TestWolfram.swift) test case.

-Here is the original example expression with implied multiplication:
+Here is the original example expression from the start of this README file with implied multiplication in use (all of the muliplication symbols have been removed):

 ```swift
 let parser = MathParser(enableImpliedMultiplication: true)